Ivanlaguna511/OOP-Logistics-Network/README.md

 2. Import the project into your preferred Java IDE (Eclipse, IntelliJ IDEA, or VS Code).
 3. Ensure **JUnit 4** is added to your Build Path.
 4. Run the files inside the `test/` directory using your IDE's Test Runner.
-5. *(Optional)* Run with a Coverage tool (like EclEmma or JaCoCo) to view the 100% branch execution.
+5. Run with a Coverage tool to view the 100% branch execution.

 ---